5 Eloquent and Enduring Quotes From Maya Angelou

 Advertisement

-One of Angelou's most popular poems, "Still I Rise" addresses her personal difficulties and the collective hardships of Black people, responding to them with hope and perseverance.
+Before becoming a memoirist, Angelou was a poet.
+One of her most popular poems, "Still I Rise," addresses her personal difficulties and the collective hardships of Black people, responding to them with hope and perseverance.
 In the poem, she acknowledged the hard truths of history while envisioning a bright future.

 Advertisement